tfff1OFFICIAL/Repetitive-Sentence-Filling-in-Every-Language/README.md

 ## The Rules:

 * Console applications only.
-* The Strings which are hardcoded in the above example most remain the same.
+* The Strings which are hardcoded in the above example must remain the same.

 Happy Coding